mozilla/network-pulse/README.md

 URL: https://mzl.la/pulse

 Deployment is done manually.

+Concretely, we need to do a deployment rather than a "promotion" because there is a client-side bundle that gets built during deploy, and relies on environment variables at build time.
+As the staging environment and production environment differ in environment variables, we can't build on staging and then promote to production, as that would simply make our staging client "live".

+To manually deploy production site:

 1. Go to Heroku dashboard.
 2. Find `network-pulse-production` app.
 3. In the "Deploy" tab, scroll down to the "Manual deploy" section.